cygni/paintbot-client-csharp/README.md

 ### Run from Visual Studio
 1. Right click the `Paintbot` project and choose `Properties`.
 2. Go to the `Debug` tab.
 Add the command line arguments in the `Application Arguments`text area.

+## Pitfalls
+Beware the common mishaps:
+- If two bots try to move to the same empty space, they will collide and stun each other.
+Once the stun ends, they risk doing the same thing again.
+And again, and again.
+Don't be the bot who runs into another bot the whole game! (`CanPlayerPerformAction` or `IsMovementPossibleTo` won't help you here, they only check if the tile is currently empty - which it is!)